-4. What is the biggest challenge you anticipate in 2021 for the advertising industry?
+4. What is the biggest challenge you anticipate in the coming years for the advertising industry?

-It’s well documented that the past 10 months have accelerated the changes traditional media companies needed to make in response to the consumption trends we’ve been anticipating and starting to see for years.
-An even greater complicating factor of the past 10 months has been the pandemic’s substantive impact on business models across almost every vertical.
+It’s well documented that the past few years have accelerated the changes traditional media companies needed to make in response to the consumption trends we’ve been anticipating and starting to see for years.
+An even greater complicating factor of the past few years has been the pandemic’s substantive impact on business models across almost every vertical.
 For example, e-commerce, curbside delivery, and BOPIS have become integral to many business models during the pandemic.
-I think the biggest challenge of 2021 will be finding a common ground between the resulting “new” business needs of brands, and the models being developed by media suppliers and the rest of the adtech ecosystem.
+I think the biggest challenge of this year will be finding a common ground between the resulting “new” business needs of brands, and the models being developed by media suppliers and the rest of the adtech ecosystem.
 Complicating matters further, consumers will be emerging from the pandemic, which will create yet another “new normal,” which, of course, promises more change.

 5. In your opinion, what is Cuebiq’s biggest differentiator as a company in the location-data space?

 I think Cuebiq’s biggest differentiator is how our commitment to our principles manifest in our business practices.
 We hold our partners to the same standards to which we hold ourselves.
 For example, one of our key tenets is privacy, and all of our partners not only agree to strict contractual terms that prohibit any attempt to merge our data with personally identifiable information, but we also require that many undergo an annual third-party audit of their compliance with those terms.